ModdSi/TechHub/README.md

-# A Progress track for the Tech Hub bootcamp!
+# A Progress tracker for the Tech Hub bootcamp!

 This Repo provides projects and stuff i worked on during the bootcamp.